-The following 5 VPN service providers offer the best protection and enhancement for your online activities while residing in or visiting Malaysia.
+The following seven VPN service providers offer the best protection and enhancement for your online activities while residing in or visiting Malaysia.
 The condensed version is:

-- CyberGhost: If you’re new to VPNs or don’t have much experience online, I strongly suggest you opt for CyberGhost for your VPN service.
+- CyberGhost: VPN option for first-time users.
+If you’re new to VPNs or don’t have much experience online, I strongly suggest you opt for CyberGhost for your VPN service.
 The provider’s easy-to-use app provides quick access to server locations around the globe, including streaming- and downloading-optimized servers.

-- PrivateVPN: While this provider’s global server network is lacking when compared to others on this list, it does a good job of working with what it has.
+- PrivateVPN: Small, yet powerful VPN.
+While this provider’s global server network is lacking when compared to others on this list, it does a good job of working with what it has.
 The provider offers fast connections that deliver reliable access to geo-blocked content.

 When ranking the providers on this list, I considered the following factors:

-- Global server locations with servers in Malaysia
+- Global server locations (bonus points for servers in Malaysia)

 - Security and user privacy protection offered